Brokenwire : Wireless Disruption of CCS Electric Vehicle Charging: Impact

 \subsection{Transferability}

-There are multiple manufacturers of HPGP-compliant modems.
-Our testbed used the Qualcomm QCA7000, but we were not able to confirm whether any other modem implementations were in use in the vehicles we tested.
-As the behavior we exploit is part of the standard, we expect that any compliant implementation will be vulnerable, but consider that differences between manufacturers may affect the level of vulnerability on each.
+Besides the Qualcomm QCA7000 chips that were used by the evaluation boards of our testbed, various other HPGP-compliant modems from other manufacturers exist.
+Since we could not access the HPGP modems in our real-world study, we cannot confirm whether any other modem implementations were used in the vehicles and chargers we tested.
+Nevertheless, as the exploited behavior is part of the HPGP standard, we expect that any compliant implementation will be vulnerable, but consider that differences between manufacturers may affect the level of vulnerability on each.